-Our activities are subject to significant risks and uncertainties, including the need for additional capital, as described below.
-We have not yet commenced any revenuegenerating operations, do not have positive cash flows from operations, and are dependent on periodic infusions of equity capital to fund our operating requirements.
+The Company's activities are subject to significant risks and uncertainties, including the need for additional capital.
+The Company has not yet commenced any revenue-generating operations, does not have positive cash flows from operations, relies on stock-based compensation for a substantial portion of employee and consultant compensation, and is dependent on periodic infusions of equity capital to fund its operating requirements.